 If you thought that the ‘bling’ factor was limited to just cars and furniture, think again.
 The U.S. Air Force may soon be adding windows made from 80-carat diamonds to their jets.
 Why?
 The windows apparently would protect jets from high-powered microwaves (HPMs) they would themselves produce.
 The HPM devices aboard a jet could be used to disrupt or destroy enemy electrical systems.
-But hey could also disrupt systems on board the jet itself.
+But hey could also disrupt systems onboard the jet itself.
 This is where the diamond comes into play.
-“Diamond is special because it has a very high thermal conductivity, a very wide transparency range, and is strong” said William Mitchell, a physicist and project manager at Wright-Patterson Air Force Base in Dayton, Ohio.
+“Diamond is special because it has a very high thermal conductivity, an extensive transparency range, and is strong,” said William Mitchell, a physicist and project manager at Wright-Patterson Air Force Base in Dayton, Ohio.

-A great decision, it would definitely increase the safety of the pilots on board.
-However, the diamond-encrusted aircraft won’t be flying the skies anytime soon as it takes quite a while for new technology and devices to make it into commercial or military devices.
+A great decision; it would definitely increase the safety of the pilots on board.
+However, the diamond-encrusted aircraft won’t be flying the skies anytime soon.
+It takes quite a while for new technology and devices to make it into commercial or military devices.